 High Sofas, Chairs and Loveseats

 Note that this page deals only with making the entire frame, including the seat, higher off the floor.
-The backs can be made higher as a completely separate option, while the seat and frame height are made either standard or higher than normal; for more about optional higher backs, click here.
+The backs can be made higher as a completely separate option; for more about optional higher backs, click here.

 With our standard frame heights, the seat cushions are 16 1/2" above the floor at the front, sloping downward about 3/4" toward the rear.
 However, with our standard (padded wood) base, as opposed to a suspension that sinks down and up, our 16" seat height is much easier to get up from than such a height would be on most sofas.